Merkel says her conservatives face tough battle after 16 years in power | Politics

 Merkel says her conservatives face tough battle after 16 years in power

+After losing the conservative candidacy, Soeder jibed at the CDU before coming round to supporting Laschet.
+But now frustration is boiling over in the Bavarian camp at Laschet's failure to resonate with voters.
+"Of course, we would be in a better position with Markus Soeder," CSU General Secretary Markus Blume told Der Spiegel news magazine.
+"The continuing high approval ratings for Markus Soeder show what potential we actually have as a Union."

+Laschet's promise of "steadfastness" is failing to draw voters worried about climate change, immigration and the COVID-19 pandemic.
+Instead, Scholz, the second most powerful figure in the ruling 'grand coalition', is pitching himself https://reut.rs/3yfLNmy as the candidate best placed to continue the course set by Merkel, who is still very popular with voters.

-Asked by a reporter what it was she valued about Scholz, she said: "What I most value about Mr. Scholz is that when he and I agree on something, we both stick to our commitments."
-With her conservatives trailing Scholz's Social Democrats in polls, Merkel made an impassioned plea to German voters on Tuesday to back her would-be center-right successor Laschet at the election.
+Asked by a reporter what she valued about Scholz, she said: "What I most value about Mr Scholz is that when he and I agree on something, we both stick to our commitments."
+With her conservatives trailing Scholz's Social Democrats in polls, Merkel made an impassioned plea https://reut.rs/3BKK1fB to German voters on Tuesday to back her would-be centre-right successor Laschet at the election.

-Laschet's promise of "steadfastness" is failing to resonate with voters worried about climate change, immigration, and the COVID-19 pandemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)